i2/ashos-dev/README.md

 * If you run into any issues, report them on [the issues page](https://github.com/ashos/ashos/issues)

 # Contributing
+* Please take a look under `/src/profiles/` and add a desktop environment or windows manager if missing.
+Please try to be as minimal and vanilla as possible.
+If a package has different names in different distros (like networkmanager in Arch and network-manager in Debian, create a file with the distro suffix for the profile i.e. under gnome: packages-arch.txt vs. packages-debian.txt
-* Code and documentation contributions are welcome
+* Code and documentation contributions are welcome!
 * Bug reports are a good way of contributing to the project too
 * Before submitting a pull request test your code and make sure to comment it properly